Equality-7-2521/vaterstakepool/README.md

 ([instructions](http://golang.org/doc/install)).
 It is recommended to add `$GOPATH/bin` to your `PATH` at this point.

-Clone the dcrstakepool repository into any folder and follow the instructions below for your version of Go.
+Clone the vaterstakepool repository into any folder and follow the instructions below for your version of Go.

 #### Building with Go 1.11